dair-ai/ml-visuals/README.md

 If you need help with customizing a figure or have an idea of something that could be valuable to others, we can help.
 Just open an issue [here](https://github.com/dair-ai/ml-visuals/issues/new) and we will do our best to come up with the visual.
 Thanks.

-Feel free to ask us anything related to this project in our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g).
+Feel free to reach out to me on [Twitter](https://twitter.com/omarsar0) for an invite to our Slack group.

 ## Versions:
 - [Version 1.0](https://docs.google.com/presentation/d/11mR1nkIR9fbHegFkcFq8z9oDQ5sjv8E3JJp1LfLGKuk/edit?usp=sharing)